eric-p-hutchins/code-dream/README.md

 TODO
 ----

+* Fix frame rate of realtime video to not always use constant delay but only wait the difference between the time it took to draw and the frame time

 * Don't duplicate the drawing calls, but instead, in the main file, split out a common draw function that uses a passed in renderer and then call that from the main draw and after drawing to screen, draw